mel-OR/Bacon/README.md

 # Bacon
 Regresion tests for Bacon.
 This will check different parts of the search results on google.
+* Used WebdriverIO with Jasmine to run the browser UI tests, using the page object pattern.
+This framework can be extended to run on mobile later if needed, by using the Appium driver rather than the Selenium driver.
+* Added Typescript because it's safer than plain old javascript!
+* Added babel because Jasmine would cause errors in past usage of it in certain browsers.
+To-do: See if that is still needed.
+* The full list of libraries used can be seen in the package.json file under the "dependencies" section.

 ## Prerequisites and Installing
 * **This project is only supported for macOS!**